Living with Disability

 - Vision Australia estimates there will be over 500,000 Australians who are vision impaired by 2030, an increase of 65% on today’s vision impaired community

 When you take a closer look at people thriving and achieving in spite of obstacles or adversity, you will find something that these people all share in common – a positive mindset and a laser sharp focus on what they can do, rather than what they can’t.
 Britain’s Shaw Trust has created an annual celebration of its most influential people with a disability, producing a list, the “Power 100”, each year to celebrate the achievements of people from a wide range of backgrounds and to show others how powerful a positive mindset can be.

 Conversely, research also shows many people living with disability lack the confidence or belief that an ordinary life, and indeed an extraordinary life, is within their grasp.
 People living with a disability often feel a sense of loss or a lack of control and there is no question that having a disability can create far more challenges and far greater challenges in life than for those without.
+This can lead them to not exploring various activities or opportunities.
 However, actively cultivating and nurturing a positive mindset can be one of the greatest tools to combat this and provide the key to living a happier, fuller life.

 The choices we make for ourselves in life are driven by what Stanford University psychologist, Carol Dweck, refers to as either a fixed mindset (those who believe that abilities are fixed) or a growth mindset (those who believe that abilities can be developed).
 The power to choose the way we frame our life circumstances is within everyone’s grasp and should empower us to work on our mindset because of the potential it holds to improve and enhance the quality of our lives.